ethereum/devp2p/caps/eth.md

 ### BlockHeaders (0x04)

-`[header₁, header₂, ...]`
+`[request-id: P, [header₁, header₂, ...]]`

-Reply to [GetBlockHeaders].
+Response to [GetBlockHeaders].
 The items in the list are block headers, previously asked for in a GetBlockHeaders message.
 The list may contain no block headers if none of the requested block headers were found.
 The number of headers that can be requested in a single message may be subject to implementation-defined limits.